 Alternative: Identify and redefine your unnecessary zero-sum games through the use of an employee survey or other fact-finding tool.
 Is it that you only want to award the “top” salesperson – or is it better to award every sales person who exceeds their goals by twenty percent?
 Which is better for the company?
 Which is likely to produce more cooperation, more teamwork, and better customer service?

 Tip: Examine your reward and recognition structure if you have a group of people with a history of low teamwork.
-People will adopt more aggressive relationships to obtain that reward or recognition if you are rewarding individual achievement.
-You have created a zero-sum game.
+People will adopt more aggressive behavior to obtain that reward or recognition if you are rewarding individual achievement.
+You have created a zero-sum game if you are rewarding an individual, rather than the team.
 This is not to say that zero-sum games are all bad – just make sure that you are not unnecessarily creating zero-sum games.
 These may be doing more damage than good.

 Fear destroys personal relationships, organizational commitment, and innovation.
 People talk, but little is said of substance.
 Most communication may simply support the status quo.
 Fear is frequently the result of blame and/or excessive criticism at work.